abshakiba/abshakiba/README.md

 ### Hi there, I'm Abbas Shakiba 👋
 I am a machine learning engineer at [Capital One](https://capitalone.com).
-Currently, I am part of a core member of the Transaction Intelligence team to productionize new machine learning products in credit cards.
+Currently, I am a core member of the Transaction Intelligence team to productionize new machine learning products in credit cards.
 Technology stack Python, Pyspark, Kubernetes, and AWS Services.

 Previously, I was a data scientist at [Verisk](https://verisk.com).
 In my last project I built an automated text mining app to analyze Verisk's sales call summaries and provide insights to sales teams.
 Tech stack:Python, NLTK, AWS; Lambda, CloudWatch, etc.